Banff National Park

-Banff National Park in located southern Alberta along the shared border with British Columbia in the Canadian Rocky Mountains.
+Banff National Park is located in southern Alberta along the shared border with British Columbia in the Canadian Rocky Mountains.
 This is the same range of mountains that extend down into Colorado and Rocky Mountains National Park.
 Serving as the Ambassador Park of Canada.

 As Canada’s first and oldest national park, Banff National Park covers an area of 2,564 square miles (6,641 sq km), and reaches all the way to the border of Jasper National Park.
 The park features glorious mountain landscapes, ice fields, glaciers, lakes, rivers, waterfalls, canyons, tremendous forests, and an abundance of wildlife.